bernep/Advanced-Computer-Systems/README.md

 ```
 gcc proj1.c -lzstd -I/usr/include/zstd -L/usr/lib -pthread -o proj1.out
 ```
----> This will compile your code using the ZSTD and pthread libraries.
+This will compile your code using the ZSTD and pthread libraries.

 Execute line:
 ```
 ./proj1.out <num_threads> <input_file>
 ```
----> The arguments are <number of worker threads you would like to run> <your input file>\n
+The arguments are <number of worker threads you would like to run> <your input file>
----> There are argument checks in the code that will inform you of any command-line errors you make.
-Example execute line:
 ```
 ./proj1.out 10 ds9.txt
 ```